percolatestudio/meteor-migrations/README.md

 ### Command line use

+**NOTE**: Command line use isn't available at the moment!
+A new approach is needed for meteor 0.9+ as the packages aren't copied / linked verbatim to the packages/ dir anymore.

+You could probably make this work if you'd clone the repository into the packages dir and then add the package to meteor instead of using the meteor servers for installing.

+*This is the way it worked before*:

 You can also run migrations from the command line using the included shell script.
 This will

 1. Launch your Meteor app